 A British actress who shattered a cinematic icon's mold, bringing grounded intensity and historic representation to the role of 007.

-Lashana Lynch did not simply enter the film industry; she arrived with a transformative force.
+Lashana Lynch played Nomi, the new 00-agent who inherits the '007' designation in 'No Time to Die', a casting that marked a cultural shift.
 Trained at the Arts Educational Schools in London, she honed her craft on British television before a breakout role as fighter pilot Maria Rambeau in 'Captain Marvel' introduced her to a global audience.
-But it was her casting as Nomi, the new 00-agent who inherits the iconic '007' designation in 'No Time to Die,' that marked a cultural shift.
-Lynch approached the part not as a gimmick but with a fierce, no-nonsense gravity that made the transition feel inevitable.
-Her performance, which earned a BAFTA Rising Star Award, opened doors while challenging outdated norms.
-She continued to showcase her range, from the vibrant musical 'Bob Marley: One Love' to the action-packed 'The Woman King,' establishing herself as an actor of formidable presence and purposeful choice.
+Lynch approached the part with fierce, no-nonsense gravity, earning a BAFTA Rising Star Award.
+She continued to showcase her range, from the vibrant musical 'Bob Marley: One Love' to the action-packed 'The Woman King'.
+Born in 1987, she established herself as an actor of formidable presence and purposeful choice, challenging outdated norms.

 1981–1996